tompazourek/Endless/README.md

 var sequence2 = expensiveToEnumerate.Take(15).ToList();
 ```

-Note that the collection is enumerated twice, which means that we need to do the expensive evaluation 25 times.
+Note that the sequence is enumerated twice, which means that we need to do the expensive evaluation 25 times.

 Example of using the `Cached` extension: